 Weight Cuts And Weigh-Ins

-Lockhart likes to manipulate water to get his athletes on weight.
+As one of his main diet tips fo grapplers and MMA fighters, Lockhart likes to manipulate water to get his athletes on weight.
 However, he doesn’t like to dehydrate fighters, as many others do.
 Instead, he does water loading, so that he tricks the body into thinking it needs to shed water.
 This means that when you actually stop water, the body will continue pushing it out.
 The best thing is that he does this on the last day or two before a weight in, meaning your body is never dehydrated.
 He keeps drinking water while he loses water to make weight.
-Like a magician.
+It is like magic.

 This is the burning question for people on every kind of diet out there.
-Cheat meals are a staple of athlete’s diets, especially when people are cutting weight.
-It is not unusual for grapplers and fighters to binge like crazy on a weekly basis and especially after a competition they cut weight for.
+Cheat meals are a staple of athletes’ diets, especially when people are cutting weight.
+It is not unusual for grapplers and fighters to binge like crazy on a weekly basis especially after a competition they cut weight for.
 If you ask Geroge, he never has to cheat meals.
 However, he does advocate a form of them.
+In fact, some of his best diet tips for grapplers are in this department.

 When it comes to cheating meals, the Geroge Lockhart diet forbids anything processed for a cheat meal.
 Other than that, you can have whatever you want.
 The no processed food rule means no fried food or fast food.
 While people can’t perceive this as a cheat meal, it can be one, depending on the quantity.
 Geroge’s cheat mals allow you to eat as much as you want, as long as you’re still adhering to the principles of his diet.